-- (a) At a disciplinary appeal meeting: - (i) no business other than the question of the appeal may be conducted; - the GSA Board must state the grounds for suspending, expelling or reprimanding the Member and the reasons for taking that action; and - (iii) the person whose membership has been suspended or who has been expelled or reprimanded must be given an opportunity to be heard. - (b) After complying with rule 4.6(a), the Members present and entitled to vote at the meeting must vote by secret ballot on the question of whether the decision to suspend, expel or reprimand the person should be upheld or revoked. - (c) A Member may not vote by proxy at the meeting.
+- (a) At a disciplinary appeal meeting: - (i) no business other than the question of the appeal may be conducted: - (ii) the GSA Board must state the grounds for suspending, expelling or reprimanding the Member and the reasons for taking that action; and - (iii) the person whose membership has been suspended or who has been expelled or reprimanded must be given an opportunity to be heard. - (b) After complying with rule 4.6(a), the Members present and entitled to vote at the meeting must vote by secret ballot on the question of whether the decision to suspend, expel or reprimand the person should be upheld or revoked.

-(d) The decision is upheld if not less than three quarters of the Members voting at the meeting vote in favour of the decision.
+(c) The decision is upheld if not less than three quarters of the Members voting at the meeting vote in favour of the decision.